 Are students admitted to the program in the summer semester?

-What is the average GMAT/GRE score for students admitted to the program?
+What is the average GRE score for students admitted to the program?

-The average combined GRE score is 307.
-The average GMAT score is roughly 600.
+The average quantitative score is 68% and the average verbal score is 39%.

 I want to do the dual Master degree.
 How do I apply for it?

-You need to apply for the Health Informatics and Analytics M.S and the other degree (ex: Master of Public Health) at the same time and be accepted into both.
-In your first semester, you will create a plan of study for your dual degrees.
+You can apply for the Health Informatics and Analytics M.S and the other degree (ex: Master of Public Health) at the same time and be accepted into both, or you can apply for the other degree in your first semester.
+Once in the program, you will create a plan of study for your dual degrees.

 How many letters of recommendation are required?

 Three letters are required.
 The recommendations should be from people who work with you or have known you for a long enough time that they could speak for your work ethic and the type of person you are.